 What should I do when my child is playing sports?

-Thousands of injuries happen to childrens eyes each year while they are playing sports.
-Almost all of these injuries could be prevented if protective eye gear were worn.
-Protective eye gear comes in both prescription and non-prescription lenses.
-Children should wear this gear if they participate in any number of sports, including:
+Thousands of injuries happen to children’s eyes each year while they are playing sports.
+Most injuries can be prevented if protective eye gear is worn.
+Protective eye gear or sports goggles may or may not have prescription lenses.
+Children should wear sports goggles if they participate in sports that include:

 Your child may not want to wear sports goggles at first, especially if his or her teammates are not wearing any.
-Some ways to persuade your child include allowing him or her to choose the eyewear style or to wear protective eye gear yourself when playing sports; and explaining why it is important to wear protective eye gear.
+Some ways to persuade your child to wear them include: allowing him or her to choose the eyewear style; wearing protective eye gear yourself when playing sports; and explaining why it is important to wear protective eye gear.